 - Be open to compromise and consider alternative forms of compensation if your initial request is not met.
 This could include additional benefits, flexible working hours, or professional development opportunities.

-What are some possible outcomes of asking for a raise, and how should you handle them?
+What are some possible outcomes of asking for a raise?
+How should you handle them?

 After asking for a raise, you may receive approval, partial approval or counteroffers, or rejection.